 In addition, patients who wish to undergo PDT probably won't get any financial help from their insurance companies.
 Aetna Insurance, for instance, refers to PDT and laser therapies as "experimental and investigational" because most branded PDT products haven't had to meet rigorous FDA approvals [source: Aetna].
 Since the new technology typically isn't covered by insurance plans, acne patients should be prepared to pay between $550 and $800 per treatment session [source: DermaNetwork].

-To learn more about preventing and treating acne, head over to the links on the next page.
+To learn more about preventing and treating acne, head over to the links below.